Kingston Wall: Kingston Wall II

 In the summer of 1992, Walli got interested in techno music and started going to techno raves, where LSD and magic mushrooms were commonplace.
-Walli brought his new found love for techno into the music of Kingston Wall, by covering “I Feel Love” by Donna Summer.
-The following Autumn, the band entered the studio to record their next studio album, II.
+Walli brought his newfound love for techno into the music of Kingston Wall, by covering "I Feel Love" by Donna Summer.
+The following autumn, the band entered the studio to record their next studio album, II.
 Similar to the previous album, II was produced by Pedro Cucaracha Productions and distributed by EMI Finland.
 The recordings went smoothly and were finished in a few weeks and the release gig was held 29 January 1993 at Tavastia, followed by a 13 date Finnish tour.
 After playing at many major music festivals in Finland in the summer of 1993, Walli was desperate for the band to gain international success.
 However, large international record labels were not interested in signing the band.
 The band continued hosting their Freakout club nights, during which they now implemented more techno and house elements by having a DJ play with the band.

 The album evolved the sound of the band by introducing more acoustic and folk elements to their songs, like acoustic guitars and violins in "Istwan" (violin played by Ufo Mustonen) and saxophones in "Shine On Me" (saxophone played by Sakari Kukko).
 They also included a cross-genre cover version of the Donna Summer disco classic "I Feel Love".